 - We offer the entire curriculum from theory to hands on proctoring.

-- We offer a beginners course and a more advanced course.
+- We offer a basic course and a more advanced course.

 The advanced course is aimed at colorectal surgeons who have introduced the TaTME technique but want to improve their technique, discuss difficulties and gain more detailed knowledge.
 Of course, they should have experience in laparoscopic rectal cancer surgery, TAMIS and are in the learning curve of TaTME.
 The course includes a difficult live case, theory and an adjusted cadaver-based training with male cadavers and an intersphincteric TaTME approach will be practiced or adjusted to your special needs.
 An experienced international faculty will be there to guide you and discuss specific problems.